Ajaxz/CIS_3100_Module2_FilmIndustry/README.md

-This is a read me for our project testing Github with this readme.
+We can use this readme as a nice area to track our progress!
+Thursday 2/14/2019 6:22Pm Github Module 2 Established